holgerjs/deploy-az-cognitive-services/README.md

 ---
 **Please Note**

 None of the templates and samples in this repository should be used in production environments.
-The intention is to provide a starting point for testing deployments.
+The intention is to learn stuff and provide a starting point for testing deployments.

 ---